 Your personal data

 France For Families complies with and is registered under the data protection laws in the United Kingdom and takes all reasonable care to prevent any unauthorised access to your personal data.
-Under the terms of the Data Protection Act 1998, you have a number of rights.
-If you require a copy of the information we have concerning you, please write to the Data Protection Officer and enclose a cheque for the administration fee of £10.00 made payable to France For Families Limited.
-We are entitled to charge you this fee to cover our administrative costs.
-We reserve the right to amend or modify this privacy statement at any time and in response to changes in applicable data protection and privacy legislation.
+Under the terms of the General Data Protection Regulation, you have a number of rights.
+If you require a copy of the information we have concerning you, please write to the Data Protection Officer at France For Families Limited.
+Our registered address is 10 Hartwell Crescent, Leighton Buzzard, LU7 1NP or email email@example.com.

 How we use your personal data